reshmaharidhas/Weather-Cast/README.md

 - Bar chart📊 to visualize the present day's hourly UV index with varied colors.
 - Toggle between Fahrenheit and Celsius temperature🌡️ units in single click of button.
 - Search for weather data for any city around the world in a navigation friendly interface.🔍
+- Detailed hourly weather forecast for the next 3 days including the present day visualized using line charts for,
+  - Temperature
+  - Pressure
+  - Wind speed
+  - Humidity
+  - Precipitation
+  - Chance of rain
+  - Cloud cover
+  - Snow
+  - Visibility
+  - Dew point
+  - UV index (bar chart)
+- Historical weather trends visualization for the past 2 days with hourly details for
+  - Temperature
+  - Precipitation
+- Wind direction and speed visualization for the next 3 days on a custom-designed wind rose chart.
+- View a random interesting fact about the city searched generated using Gemini AI.

 ## Screenshots
 ![delhi_night](https://github.com/user-attachments/assets/544e62a4-170f-4785-9ee4-1e493ca00519)